Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 ### Run Code Without Change Detection

-It is possible to run certain code blocks outside `NgZone` so that they does not trigger change detection.
+It is possible to run certain code blocks outside `NgZone` so that it does not trigger change detection.

 ```ts
   constructor(private ngZone: NgZone) {}